Shaili07/advanced-stats/README.md

 - Those distributions look pretty normal, which is good.
 There's a bit of skew in some of them, but nothing that should warrant a transformation.

-In `dplyr` version 1.0 (and after) we can derive some statistical measures for each of these distributions (namely the min, max, mean, and standard deviation) elegantly by using the new `across` method within `summarise`.
-(Previously, we would have used `summarise_at` or `summarise_all`).
-Those are the distributions of those statistics; note that each facets has its own, tailored axis ranges:

 ```r
 gene_stats <- train %>%